AlanXia0118/End-to-end-Deep-Learning-based-Person-Re-identification-System/README.md

 Validation set:
 loss = 0.10798121768765487, accuracy = 0.9823287748325736.
 ```
+And the model will be saved automatically to the root directory, named as `reid_model.h5`.

 # Test the model
 Similarly, you can test the trained model by running the following command and get the result formatted as below: